Facebook Pixel Singapore Annual Compliance Requirements: What You Need to Know

 If you’re new to doing business in Singapore, one of the most advanced economies in Southeast Asia1, or are planning to start doing business there, it’s important to understand and meet the Singapore annual compliance requirements for companies.
-Failure to do so can result in costly fines and possible enforcement actions against directors of non-compliant companies.

-Here’s a brief guide to the annual compliance requirements for Singapore companies mandated by the Accounting and Corporate Regulatory Authority (‘ACRA’) and the Inland Revenue Authority of Singapore (‘IRAS’).
+What this means: Here’s a brief guide to the annual compliance requirements for Singapore companies mandated by the Accounting and Corporate Regulatory Authority (‘ACRA’) and the Inland Revenue Authority of Singapore (‘IRAS’).

 Filing Requirements with ACRA